Operation Source: Attack

-Damage
+Aftermath

 Tirpitz was heavily damaged.
 While not in danger of sinking, she took on over 1,400 tons of water and suffered significant mechanical damage.
 The first mine exploded abreast of turret Caesar, and the second mine detonated 45 to 55 m off the port bow.
 A fuel oil tank was ruptured, shell plating was torn, a large indentation was made in the bottom of the ship, and bulkheads in the double bottom buckled.
 Some 1430 t of water flooded the ship in fuel tanks and void spaces in the double bottom of the port side, which caused a list of one to two degrees, which was balanced by counter-flooding on the starboard side.
 The flooding damaged all of the turbo-generators in generator room No. 2, and all apart from one generator in generator room No. 1 were disabled by broken steam lines or severed power cables.
 Turret Dora was thrown from its bearings and could not be rotated; this was particularly significant, as there were no heavy-lift cranes in Norway powerful enough to lift the turret and place it back on its bearings.
 The ship's two Arado Ar 196 floatplanes were thrown by the explosive concussion and completely destroyed.